Bangladesh begins relocating Rohingya refugees to remote island, despite human rights concerns

 Many Rohingya refugees have lived in Bangladesh since 2017, when hundreds of thousands fled neighboring Myanmar, a majority Buddhist country, amid a military crackdown on the Muslim minority group.
 The U.N. has described the crackdown as ethnic cleansing.

-Bangladeshi authorities argue that the mainland camps hosting the more than 1 million Rohingya refugees in the country are too crowded and increasingly unsafe, due to mounting crime, poor conditions and the spread of disease.
+Bangladeshi authorities argue that the mainland camps hosting more than 1 million Rohingya refugees, in the country’s southeastern Cox’s Bazar district, are too crowded and increasingly unsafe, due to mounting crime, the spread of disease and poor overall conditions.

 But rights groups fear Bhasan Char island is also ill-suited to host tens of thousands of refugees.
 The island has only existed for around two decades — it emerged as a result of sediment deposition from a nearby river — and flooded regularly in the past.
 Erosion has wrought frequent shifts in the island’s shoreline, even in its brief history.